-Ph.D. students who receive the University Fellowships will be awarded in the amount of $22,000 in the first year.
-Recipients are eligible for an additional year of support when they begin their dissertation research (after completing their preliminary examination, but not before their fourth year or after their fifth year of study), providing they meet the following criteria: (1) The student must be making good progress in the program; (2) The student must have received a minimum of two years of support from his or her department.
-The Graduate College must be informed by April 15 of the year before the renewal year that students have passed their preliminary examination and plan to renew, and are not past the student's fifth year.
+Both Master's and Ph.D. students who receive the University Fellowships will be awarded in the amount of $22,000 in the first year.
+Ph.D recipients are eligible for an additional year of support when they begin their dissertation research (after completing their preliminary examination, but not before their fourth year or after their fifth year of study), providing they meet the following criteria: (1) The student must be making good progress in the program; (2) The student must have received a minimum of two years of support from his or her department.
+The Graduate College must be informed by April 1 of the year before the renewal year that students have passed their preliminary examination and plan to renew, and are not past the student's fifth year.

 In the second year (for a master's recipient) and the second and third years (for a doctoral recipient), the student’s academic programs must provide a 50% nine month appointment or equivalent.
 Students with a 50% teaching or research assistantships will have their stipends topped off to $22,000 or by a maximum of $6,000.
 Teaching and research assistantship stipends for these students must be equivalent to those provided to other students in the same department.
 In the event that a doctoral graduate program has a mechanism for financial support for students during years one and two, the University Fellowship could be deferred to years three and four, provided the student has met the progress requirements described above.

 Terms of the Award

-During the first and fourth year of funding from the Graduate College is providing funding, recipients may accept part-time assistantships from UIC related to their field of study (i.e., student's own research) up to a total of 50% time.
+During the first and fourth year of funding from the Graduate College, recipients may accept part-time assistantships from UIC only if related to their field of study (i.e., student's own research) up to a total of 50% time.
 Work unrelated to the field of study is not allowed.
 Graduate hourly appointments are also not permitted.
-Recipients may not hold UIC Abraham Lincoln and Dean's Fellowships simultaneously with the University Fellowship, nor any external award where it is prohibited by that award.
+Recipients may not hold UIC Abraham Lincoln or Dean's Fellowships simultaneously with the University Fellowship, nor any external award where it is prohibited by that award.
 Other awards may be allowed to be held simultaneously, but must be approved by the Graduate College.
 It is the student's responsibility to know and understand the regulations of the University Fellowship and those of any other award (see Policies below).

 University Fellowship recipients also receive a tuition and fee waiver from the Graduate College.
 The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see below) for Fall and Spring Semester towards Campus Care, if applicable.
 All other fees are the responsibility of the student.